Andexanet alfa

-Andexanet alfa, sold under the trade name Andexxa among others, is an antidote for the medications rivaroxaban and apixaban, when reversal of anticoagulation is needed due to uncontrolled bleeding.
+Andexanet alfa, sold under the brand name Andexxa among others, is an antidote for the medications rivaroxaban and apixaban, when reversal of anticoagulation is needed due to uncontrolled bleeding.
 It has not been found to be useful for other factor Xa inhibitors.
 It is given by injection into a vein.

 Common side effects include pneumonia and urinary tract infections.
 Severe side effects may include blood clots, heart attacks, strokes, or cardiac arrest.
 It works by binding to rivaroxaban and apixaban.

 It was approved for medical use in the United States in May 2018.
 It was developed by Portola Pharmaceuticals.

 Medical uses

 Andexanet alfa is used to stop life-threatening or uncontrollable bleeding in people who are taking rivaroxaban or apixaban.

-There are no randomised clinical trials as of 2019.
 Studies in healthy volunteers show that the molecule binds factor Xa inhibitors and counters their anti-Xa-activity.
-The only published clinical trial is a prospective, open label, single group study.
+The first published clinical trial was a prospective, open label, single group study.
 This study reports results on 352 people and demonstrates a reduction of anti-Xa-activity while also showing an excellent or good hemostatic efficacy in 82%.
 While people who were expected to die in 30 days were excluded from the study, 14% of participants died.
 There was no relationship between hemostatic efficacy and reduced anti-Xa-activity.
-The FDA has demanded a randomised clinical trial: the first results are not expected before 2023.
+The FDA demanded a randomised clinical trial which resulted in publication in 2024.
+The ANNEXA-I trial included 530 patients with intracerebral hemorrhage who were receiving factor Xa inhibitors.
+Andexanet resulted in better control of hematoma expansion than usual care, but was associated with thrombotic events, including ischemic stroke.
+ANNEXA-I did not have sufficient power or information to draw conclusions about the effect of andexanet on mortality, clinical deterioration, or the need for rescue therapy.